pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1045 Divide and Conquer

+I think I was forgetting this technique, it is curious to see how one can lose one's head in the face of difficult problems.

 ##### Day 1044 Hard Things

 how often do we not have a task that seemed easy, but in the end ends up being difficult I love the